 10.)
 When should a member first report for drill?

 Members are expected to report to their Reserve unit the first drill period after receiving orders from the CTO.
 Members must NOT report to their Reserve unit until receiving a Welcome Aboard email from the CTO containing their affiliation paperwork, orders and instructions on how to contact their Reserve unit.
 The Reserve unit receives a copy of the member’s paperwork via the same email that is sent to the member; therefore the unit will not know to expect a new member until then.
 The email will contain instructions on how the member can arrange their first drill period(s) or arrange for AAs with their gaining command.
 Refer to question #4 for amplifying information.

 11a.)
 Is there an involuntary mobilization deferment available?

 Yes!
 Per NAVADMIN 007/07, individuals who affiliate with the Navy Reserve within six months (183 days) or between seven and 12 months (184-365 days) of release from AD, qualify for two- and one-year deferments, respectively, from involuntary mobilization.

 Yes.
 ISP and the Reserve affiliation bonus are two separate payments that can be taken together.
 However, the affiliation bonus is only available to members electing to serve in the SELRES.
-Please contact the CTO for further information.
+Please contact your Transition Assistant for further information.